 You see this clearly with modern cars.
 Long before my car, BMW had completed the transition from mechanical to electronic.
 Today, their cars operate with computerized systems and dozens of sensors.
 Unfortunately, this transition included going from metal to plastic.
 Everything from hoses and fans to bumpers and radiators are now plastic.
 Why?
 Because they’re cheaper to make that way.
 What happens when they’re cheaper to make?
 They’re easier to break.
 Did you know that car dealers make more money servicing cars than selling them?
 As they say on Twitter, let that sink in.

 I have myself to blame.
 No one forced me to buy the X1, which is a small SUV eponymous with the aircraft Chuck Yeager broke the speed barrier in.
 How cool is that?
 But I also will not rant about how the modern world is going, as Archie Bunker once told his wife, Edith, “down the terlet.”
 I just miss the mechanical because it was simpler.
 And–let’s declare this with neither shame nor fear–simpler is better.
 Aquinas described God as pure simplicity.

-Image credits: BMW by Clay Banks on Unsplash.
-Dashboard by AutoPhotography from Pixabay.
-For more, go to Robert Brancatelli.
+Image credits: BMW by Clay Banks; dashboard by AutoPhotography.
+Like fiction?
+Check out the “Mercury trilogy” (The Gringo and Laura Fedora) as well as the autobiographical Nine Lives here.
+Also, go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance, which promotes “alternatives to software, culture, and hardware monopolies.”